riskirills66/archdotfiles/README.md

 This guide covers the installation and configuration of essential tools and services for setting up Hyprland dotfiles.

+## Disclaimer

+Please note that some assets or configurations in this repository might not be entirely my own work.
+While I have made efforts to curate and organize these dotfiles, it is possible that third-party assets have been unintentionally included.

+By using this repository, you acknowledge the following:
+- Use these dotfiles mindfully and at your own risk.
+- Do not use any part of this repository for commercial purposes or behind a paywall.
+- If you discover any specific assets that belong to someone else, please let me know so I can address it appropriately.

+Thank you for understanding!

 ## Prerequisites

 Ensure the following dependencies are installed: